MatterCoder/matterflow-docs/docs/documentation/custom-nodes.md

 custom node!

 ## Imports
-All custom nodes require a few classes defined by the PyWorkflow package.
+All custom nodes require a few classes defined by the matterflow package.
 In the example above, we import `Node`, `NodeException`, and all (`*`) classes from the `parameters.py` file.
-If you take a look at `pyworkflow/node.py`, you'll see there's several subclasses defined in addition to `Node`.
+If you take a look at `matterflow/node.py`, you'll see there's several subclasses defined in addition to `Node`.
 These classes are described in their docstring comments and include:
 - FlowNode: for flow variable parameter overrides